Prashant-Dwivedi-08-01/sql-cheat-sheet/README.md

 INNER JOIN table2
 ON table1.common_field = table2.common_field;
 ```
 2. NATURAL JOIN: The NATURAL JOIN is nothing but the rows with same values for the common attributes.
+After doing cross product of two tables we see which rows have the same values for common attributes on both the tables
 ```sql
 SELECT productName from t1 NATURAL JOIN t2
 ```